-Medicare health insurance is available in West Virginia when you turn 65.
-It’s also available for some people who are under 65 and meet certain eligibility criteria.
+Medicare health insurance is available in West Virginia when you turn 65 years old.
+It’s also available for some people who are under age 65 and meet certain eligibility criteria.

 Part A (hospital insurance) covers:

 - limited home healthcare

 - limited stays in a skilled nursing facility

 - doctors’ visits

 - lab tests and imaging